snippits/snippit-ui/README.md

 This repo is still under development, feel free to send a bug report.

 # Usage
-1. Parse the output of profiling. `./scripts/parse.py -i /path/to/output/PID`
-2. Enter the folder __public__.
-3. Open an simple http server in the folder __public__. `python3 -m http.server`
+1. Open the server to load your Snippits output. `./script/server.py` (Default: /tmp/snippits)
-4. Use your web browser to open `http://127.0.0.1:8000/`
+2. Use your web browser to open `http://127.0.0.1:5000/`

 # Important Note on Code Mapping
 * If your application does not contain DWARF (i.e. gcc -g), the Code section might be blank.